 In addition, it’s great that the NCAA is encouraging student-athletes to respect the importance of good academic performance through their three-measure tracking system of grades, credit hours and progress toward their degree.

 However, it’s a crying shame that those who wish to pursue a master’s degree must sacrifice their passion to represent their college in soccer.
-Luckily, female soccer players can study for an international masters degree in the U.K. and continue to represent their college through female soccer.
+Luckily, soccer players can study for an international masters degree in the U.K. and continue to represent their college through soccer.

 There are many benefits!
-Here are some of the key reasons to study for an international master’s degree as a female soccer player:
+Here are some of the key reasons to study for an international master’s degree as a soccer player:

 Let’s face it, getting a job out of college is tough.